 While going through my password database and giving all of my old entries a refresh I was shocked to notice the password change email that I received from the Where’s George website (remember them?) contained my new password in plain text.
 Good thing I used a site specific email address and password for them!
 (When is the last time I logged into their site, anyhow?)

 So, it got me to wondering… did they just send it back to me in a plain text email (a sin), or are they storing it in an unencrypted form as well (an even bigger sin)?
 So, I went to their site and followed the forgotten password link, and sure enough they sent me my password again, in plain text:

 Seriously?
 That’s a major security snafu!
-I thought that sites had gotten passed that ages ago!
+I thought that sites had gotten past that ages ago!

-With so many cross-site breeches in the news these days they really should move into the 2000s.
+With so many cross-site breaches in the news these days they really should move into the 2000s.
 Too bad my feedback e-mail bounced back and they probably won’t be answering.

 EDIT: To their credit, they did answer my feedback with: “yes, we’re working on changing that.”

 With all of the recent security breaches I’ve been trying to improve my password practices, especially on all of those sites where I used simple “throwaway account passwords”.

 For about a year now I’ve been using KeePass for managing my passwords and generating stronger passwords.
 It’s very nice for that purpose and allows me to also keep track of those pesky security questions, etc. The problem is, it’s not very well integrated with the browser, etc. Sure, you can install a bunch of plugins, but it’s a pain and still leaves you either running various clients on various platforms of varying quality (often in Mono, which is barely a solution, to say the least), or with poor usability.

 1Password looks beautiful and looks very powerful, but it doesn’t support enough platforms and is very expensive, so I haven’t even really given it much attention.